OwenMelbz/forget-db/README.md

 The first **required** property is `key` this is very important as it defines which column is used for the update query and most likely needs to be unique.

+The second **required** property is `columns` this is simply an array of column names, with their values set to Faker methods, you can get a full list of generators [Faker Generators here](https://github.com/fzaninotto/Faker) - most are easy to remember such as `name, email, company` etc

-The second property is `conditions` this should be an array of sql clauses if you need to restrict usage, e.g if you only need user_id 1 to be forgotten, then you can add `where user_id = 1` you should be able to have multiple conditions, these get passed into Laravels' `whereRaw` method, so check out those documents if you need more advance queries.
+The first **optional** property is `conditions` this should be an array of sql clauses if you need to restrict usage, e.g if you only need user_id 1 to be forgotten, then you can add `where user_id = 1` you should be able to have multiple conditions, these get passed into Laravels' `whereRaw` method, so check out those documents if you need more advance queries.

-The last property is `columns` this is simply an array of column names, with their values set to Faker methods, you can get a full list of generators [Faker Generators here](https://github.com/fzaninotto/Faker) - most are easy to remember such as `name, email, company` etc
+The second **optional** property is `joins` this can be a string or array of joins which will be used to accompany the conditions, it takes a simple join query in the following format `joined_table on joined_table.column = other_table.column`, you can use the modifier system to prefix a table with a join type, e.g `left:tablename on...` this gets passed to Laravel's `leftJoin()`, `rightJoin()` and `join()` functions.

 ## Modifiers